-These work plans contain the scope of the project and provisions (i.e., project-specific BMPs, in which DOE outlines measures to be taken during the investigation, removal, or remediation to prevent further migration of the SWMU pollutants and subsequent environmental degradation).
-The submittal of these work plans shall fulfill DOE's obligation to "address as separate sections under the BMP Plan the scope of the activity and the steps taken to prevent further migration of the pollutants to the local watersheds and subsequent degradation," as required under Sect.
-B of BMP Plan requirement of KPDES Permit 00004049.
+These work plans contain the scope of the project and provisions (e.g., project-specific BMPs, in which DOE outlines measures to be taken during the investigation, removal, or remediation to prevent further migration of the SWMU pollutants and subsequent environmental degradation).
+The submittal of these work plans shall fulfill DOE's obligation to "address as separate sections under the BMP Plan the scope of the activity and the steps taken to prevent further migration of the pollutants to the local watersheds and subsequent degradation," as required under Section B of the BMP Plan requirements of KPDES Permit KY0004049 and KPDES Permit No. KY0102083.